TimPaterson/Fusion360-Batch-Post/README.md

 If you give this add-in a try, please help compile a list of how it does with different post proecessors.
-Post new results -- success or failure -- on the Issues page.
+Post new results — success or failure — on the Issues page.
+That info will make it into the table below.

 **New to Git?** A great Git GUI is [SmartGit](https://www.syntevo.com/smartgit/), which hobbyists can use for free.
 You just select `Clone...` from its